gbonnema/ing2ofx/README.rst

 =======
 Intro
 -----
-The intend of this script is to convert ing (www.ing.nl) csv files to ofx files that can be read by a program like GnuCash (www.gucash.org).
+The intent of this script is to convert ing (www.ing.nl) csv files to ofx files that can be read by a program like GnuCash (www.gucash.org).

 This script is adapted from pb2ofx.pl Copyright 2008, 2009, 2010 Peter Vermaas,